chizkidd/chizkidd.github.io/_posts/2026-01-22-neural-net-optimizers.md

 The key takeaway is that optimizer selection should be guided by your problem's characteristics: dataset size, gradient sparsity, computational budget, and generalization requirements.
 Start with a well-established baseline (Adam is usually a safe bet), monitor your training dynamics, and don't hesitate to experiment with alternatives if you're not seeing the convergence behavior you expect.

 As the field continues to evolve, new optimizers and variants will undoubtedly emerge.
-But the fundamental principles underlying these seven methods—managing learning rates, leveraging momentum, and adapting to gradient statistics—will remain central to training neural networks effectively.
+But the fundamental principles underlying these seven methods: managing learning rates, leveraging momentum, and adapting to gradient statistics, will remain central to training neural networks effectively.